Cognigy/Documentation/docs/en/docs/voicegateway/references/verbs-hooks/listen.md

 ## Bidirectional audio
 Audio can also be sent back over the websocket.
 This audio, if supplied, will be played out to the caller.

-!!! note "Not supported when nested in Dial or Listen"
+!!! warning "Not supported when nested in Dial or Listen"
     Bidirectional audio is not supported when the [Listen]() is nested in the context of a [Dial]() verb

 The far-end websocket server supplies bidirectional audio by sending a JSON text frame over the websocket connection: